projectacrn/acrn-hypervisor/doc/tutorials/acrn_configurator_tool.rst

    :class: drop-shadow

 Since we're on the Hypervisor (Basic Parameters) options, we see the Hypervisor configuration error message.
-If we click on the VM1 tab, we'll see what the issues are with that VM's configuration options:
+If we click the VM1 tab, we'll see what the issues are with that VM's configuration options:

 .. image:: images/config-tab-errors2.png